 The Internet is full of mixed messages about alcohol.

 On the one hand, moderate amounts have been linked to health benefits.

 On the other, it is addictive and highly toxic — especially when you drink too much.

 The truth is that the health effects of alcohol vary between individuals and may depend on the amount and type of alcohol consumed.

 The main psychoactive ingredient in alcoholic beverages is ethanol.

 Generally referred to as “alcohol,” ethanol is the substance that makes you drunk.

 Alcohol is one of the most popular psychoactive substances in the world.
 It can have powerful effects on your mood and mental state.

 Some people drink small amounts at a time, while others tend to binge drink.
-Binge drinking involves drinking large amounts at a time to get drunk.
+Binge drinking involves drinking large amounts at a time.

 Your liver is a remarkable organ with hundreds of essential functions.

 Liver diseases caused by alcohol consumption are collectively known as alcoholic liver diseases.

 The first of these to appear is fatty liver, characterized by increased fat inside liver cells.

 In heavy drinkers, binge drinking may cause your liver to become inflamed.
 In worst-case scenarios, liver cells die and get replaced with scar tissue, leading to a serious condition called cirrhosis (

 Excessive alcohol consumption can have numerous adverse effects on your brain.

 Ethanol reduces communication between brain cells — a short-term effect responsible for many of the symptoms of being drunk.

 In worst-case scenarios, severe alcohol-induced brain damage may impair people’s ability to lead an independent life.